debuggingfuture/debuggingfuture.com/blog/source/_posts/intro.md

-I believe in open source, decentralized technologies and organizations, trying to build some.
+I believe in open source, fair, decentralized technologies and organizations, trying to build some.

-Currently I focus on my Web3 Dev Studio [Fractal Box](https://fractal.box/), where we strive to create infrastructure & services to put [AI on chain](https://www.placeholder.vc/blog/2023/10/23/artificial-intelligence-belongs-onchain).
+Currently I focus on my Dev Studio [Fractal Box](https://fractal.box/), where we strive to create infrastructure & services to put [AI on chain](https://www.placeholder.vc/blog/2023/10/23/artificial-intelligence-belongs-onchain).
 We work on projects related to decentralized computing, AI agents coordination protocols and more.

-You can find case studies [here](https://fractal.box/#case-studies) where we also launched NFT communities of Animoca Brands and account abstraction enabled games of 500k+ MAU.

 It\'s our mission to make Technologies and Education empowering individuals so the world stays free, open, permissive, innovative and equal.